JayTyler30/hello-world/README.md

 # hello-world
-Jerrian Tocmo
+Jerrian Tocmo.

-This is going to be part of my first commit.
+This sentence is going to be part of my first commit.